- About Florala

 A unique and permanent identifier has been assigned for each feature in the GNIS database.
 These names and identifiers are definitive.

 Florala has been given the GNIS Feature ID of '2406502'.
 Click here to see the GNIS Record for Florala.

 - Although there are regional variations, a town that is incorporated (such as Florala) is generally one with a charter from the State, defined boundaries and is governed by elected officials.
 By contrast, unincorporated communities usually exist by tradition, frequently with nebulous boundaries and without a recognized government.

 - A portmanteau is the forming of a linguistic combination or contraction by taking two (or more) words, their sound and the meaning of those words to create a new word.
-For example, spoon and fork becomes spork.
+For example, camera and recorder becomes camcorder.
 An explanation of Florala can be found under Toponymy (see below).